Grangemouth Refinery: Petrochemical complex: 1946–1975

 In the 1940s the Distiller's Company Ltd were investigating synthetic processes for the production of alcohol, to replace the traditional fermentation process using molasses and so resolve issues with unreliability of supply and the associated cost fluctuations.
 This business need combined with BP's interest in petrochemical development resulted in 1947 in the formation of a joint company, British Hydrocarbon Chemicals Ltd.

 The new company located its site adjacent the existing BP Grangemouth Refinery, using available feedstock from the refinery byproduct streams.
-This petrochemical plant was commissioned in 1951, the first in Europe.
+This petrochemical plant was commissioned in 1951, the first in Europe, marking the beginnings of the Ineos Grangemouth petrochemical complex.

 In the 1950s the refinery was connected to the Finnart Oil Terminal on Loch Long on the west coast of Scotland by a 58 mi pipeline, to allow the import of crudes via deep-water jetty, which supported the use of larger oil tankers.
 The first crude oil import from Finnart was in 1952.

 In the 1990s, a second line was also installed, to allow the direct supply of finished refinery products to the Finnart terminal, primarily for export to markets in Ireland.

 In the 1960s, a pilot "proteins-from-oil" production facility was built at the refinery.
 It used BP's technology for feeding n-paraffins to yeast, in order to produce single cell protein for poultry and cattle feed.